Inside the Abandoned National Silk Dyeing Co.: Paterson, NJ's Forgotten Textile Mill (Photos)

 Former Conty's Drive-In (Salt & Pepper Restaurant)

-Where the cuisine and customer service was lacking.
+Where the cuisine and customer service were lacking.
 Yelp reviews.

 I came across this sad sight on my way to the nearby Seaside Park for sunset where I learned I needed a permit to enter the park.
-I made a furious u-turn and pulled alongside the defunct Indian cuisine restaurant.
-It seemed this halal restaurant did not function very well during its two-year tenor whilst it was opened (around 2009).
+I made a furious U-turn and pulled alongside the defunct Indian cuisine restaurant.
+It seemed this halal restaurant did not function very well during its two-year tenure whilst it was opened (around 2009).
 The property sits at a two-way street intersection in a prime location for park-goers.
-This property was once slated for a high rise development but as of now, no action has been taken to proceed to that goal.
-Currently zoned for office and retail use whilst many hungry travelers pass by unperturbed by its vacant status.
+This property was once slated for a high-rise development but as of now, no action has been taken to proceed to that goal.
+Currently zoned for office and retail use many hungry travelers pass by unperturbed by its vacant status.
 Not even the late-night hungry hoards of students at the University of Bridgeport could save it.

 Current Status: Demolished